eidoom/computing-club-site/content/about.md

 #### Mailing list

 To join the mailing list, please send a message to majordomo@durham.ac.uk with the following text in the message body: `subscribe ph-complunchclub`, which you can do by <a href="mailto:majordomo@durham.ac.uk?body=subscribe ph-complunchclub">clicking here</a>.

-You then have to follow the authorisation instructions which will be emailed back to you.
+You might then have to follow authorisation instructions which may be emailed back to you.
 Ensure all emails you send have a plain text body; authorisation will not work with HTML emails.
+After authorisation or otherwise, you will receive a confirmation email.

 [Ryan](../author/ryan-moodie/)'s in charge of the mailing list; speak to him if there are any problems.